-The MLSC seeks to further advance and expand life sciences education at Massachusetts public high schools and middle schools through implementation of project and inquiry-based curriculum.
+The MLSC seeks to further advance and expand life sciences education at Massachusetts public schools through implementation of project and inquiry-based curriculum.
 Through this program, the MLSC awards grant funding to schools and curriculum providers for the purpose of teacher professional development and the purchase of equipment, materials, supplies, and technology needed to support new or expanded curriculum.
 Funding will enable schools to educate students in real-world scenarios that will prepare them for career opportunities in the life sciences.
-Funding for teacher professional development will ensure that educators receive the technical training needed to effectively use newly acquired equipment and technology.
+Professional development funding will ensure that educators receive the technical training needed to effectively use newly acquired equipment and technology.